Human rights in Costa Rica

 Costa Rica is often considered one of the best countries in Latin America at upholding Human Rights.
 It has been involved in the creation of international rights standards.
 Costa Rica is signatory to, and has ratified, many international treaties regarding rights, including the 1948 United Nations Declaration on Human Rights (UNDHR).
 Costa Rica scored above the world mean for human rights, achieving top global rankings.
 Its poverty levels sit at 18.6%, one of the lowest in the Latin American regions.
 Human rights in Costa Rica predominantly stem from the UNDHR, the Costa Rican Constitution and the Inter-American Human Rights System.

 Women's, children's and refugee's rights are all upheld in Costa Rica.
-LGBT rights have improved substantially over recent years.
+LGBT rights have improved substantially over recent years, for instance with the legalization of same-sex-marriage in 2020.

-Sources of Human Rights
+Sources of human rights

 Constitution of Costa Rica

 The Constitution of Costa Rica was established in 1949.
 It is composed of 177 Articles denoting the rules and principles to which Costa Ricans must comply, whilst also outlining their rights.
 Prior to 1989, violations of the constitution were rarely acted upon by courts.
 This changed with the creation of the Constitutional Court (Sala IV) in 1989.
 The court's main role is the protection of constitutional rights.